Transart Institute Scholarships and Deadlines

 MFA studies: Accepted applicants who apply before February 1st are eligible for 20% tuition reduction for two years.
-The MFA application committee is authorized to award scholarships up to $18,000 for students with financial need who are citizens and residents of developing countries.
 Please note there are no full scholarships.

 Transart Institute offers debt-free MFA plans.

 Terms: 2 to 4 years after a deposit of $5750.